+((ITIIIIOTI)

-31 March 2024 31 March 2023
+31 March 2025 31 March 2024

-Rate of Interest Tenure end date Gross/Carrying Value Gross/Carrying Value
+Rate of Interest Tenure end date Gross/ Carrying Value Gross/ Carrying Value

 At amortised cost

 Rupee loan (secured)

-Indian rupee loan from HDFC Bank 9.39% 7 July 2029 123.86 68.51
+Indian rupee loan from HDFC Bank 8.86% 7 July 2029 248.89 123.86

-Indian rupee loan from SIDBI 7.90% 10 January 2029 150.00 -
+Indian rupee loan from SIDBI 8.77% 10 February 2032 265.02 150.00

+Foreign Currency loan (secured)

+Vehicle Ioan from National Australia Bank 6.35% 03 October 2029 3.74 -

-273.86 68.51
+517.65 273.86

-Less: Current maturities of long-term borrow ings (47.82) (26.43)
+Less: Current maturities of long-term borrowings (98.25) (47.82)

-226.04 42.08
+419.40 226.04

-^{} Rate of Interest is calculated at weighted average rate of interest

-Tenure end date is last EMI date of loan repayment schedule as on 31 March 2024
+^{}Rate of Interest is calculated at weighted average rate of interest Tenure end date is last EMI date of loan repayment schedule as on 31 March 2025

-- (a) The above loans are secured by way of: - (i) First ranking pari passu charge by way of hypothecation over the entire current assets including but not limited to Stocks and Receivables. - (ii) Pari passu first charge by way of hypothecation on the entire movable fixed assets. - (iii) Charges with respect to above borrowing has been created in favour of security trustee.
-No separate charge created for each of the borrowing. - (iv) Term Loan of Group's subsidiary Tirupati Reels Private Limited (TRPL) is secured against: - (a) hypothecation of inventories, trade receivables, plant and equipments and deposits with bank (amounting ₹ 72.65 million). - (b) mortgage of collateral security of leasehold land. - (c) personal guarantee of certain directors and their relative at their personal capacity. - (v) All charges are registered with ROC within statutory period by the Group. - (vi) Term loans were applied for the purpose for which the loans were obtained. - (vii) Bank returns / stock statements filed by the Company with its bankers are in agreement with books of account.
+(a) The above loans are secured by way of:

+- First ranking pari passu charge by way of hypothecation over the entire current assets including but not limited to Stocks and Receivables. - (ii) Pari passu first charge by way of hypothecation on the entire movable fixed assets - (iii) Charges with respect to above borrowing has been created in favour of security trustee.
+No separate charge created for each of the borrowing.

+- (iv) Term Loan of Group's subsidiary Tirupati Reels Private Limited (TRPL) is secured against: - (a) hypothecation of inventories, trade receivables, plant and equipments and deposits with bank (amounting ₹ 129.60 million). - (b) mortgage of collateral security of leasehold land. - (c) personal guarantee of certain directors and their relative at their personal capacity. - (v) All charges are registered with ROC within statutory period by the Group. - (vi) The term loans availed by TRPL has been utilised for the purpose for which the loan was obtained.
+Of the total amount disbursed, amount of Rs 140 Mn was disbursed at fag-end of the year in the month of March 25 and therefore could not be utilized fully during the year as the schedule time of delivery of the machine for which the term loan was availed got extended to next financial year on account of technical enhancements.
+TRPL has temporarily invested the surplus funds to reduce its total cost of capital.
+The fund so invested will be utilized in the FY 2025-26 in line with the machinery delivery and installation schedule. - (vii) Bank returns / stock statements filed by the Group with its bankers are in agreement with books of account.